 Our Unique Roasting Process

 Our coffee is roasted in a "hot air - refractory lined" roaster with an extraordinary level of control.
 A computer program controls a "fully modulated" burner.
 The power output of a modulated burner can be completely regulated.
-Most small coffee roasters use a single stage burner which offers virtually no control during the roasting process.
+Many small coffee roasters use a single or two stage burner which offers very little control during the roasting process.

 The significance of relying on a high volume of hot air to roast coffee beans can't be understated.
 The older and more traditional method of roasting is to rely on conducting the heat from very hot metal surfaces to the surfaces of the coffee beans.
 This results in excessive trauma to the surface of the beans.
 A roasting machine that is referred to as a "hot air roaster" means that the heat is transferred to the coffee beans by means of a fluid (air) that flows in, and amongst the beans.
 This is a much gentler method of roasting coffee.
 Relying on hot air as the method of transferring heat to the beans is one of the most significant advances that has occurred in the evolution of coffee roasting.

 The roaster is completely lined with refractory material, providing a superior roasting environment when compared to conventional roasting machines.
 The refractory significantly reduces hot spots which can damage coffee beans and produces a much more even roasting environment.